 It may be necessary in limited circumstances to transfer Personal Data abroad or to an international organisation to process and/or store this information to comply with our legal or contractual requirements.
 For transfers of data outside the European Union, UNIFE has implemented appropriate safeguards in line with GDPR requirements.
 To ensure an appropriate level of protection for Personal Data, UNIFE will either use a data transfer agreement with the third-party recipient based on standard contractual clauses approved by the European Commission, ensure that the transfer is to a jurisdiction that is the subject of an adequacy decision by the European Commission or to the United States under the EU-US Privacy Shield framework.

-7. How long are the PERSONAL data retained?
+- How long is the PERSONAL data retained?

 The Personal Data are retained no longer than necessary for the purposes described in this privacy notice.
 As a rule, and unless otherwise stated in other related documents for specific categories of Data, the Personal Data are retained during the term of the contract as well as following the expiration or termination of the contract for as long as UNIFE can have legal liability for which the use of these Data can be relevant, taking into account the applicable statutory periods of limitation and legal retention obligations.
 For marketing purposes, the applicable data will be retained as long as the Individuals concerned do not object.